 UV – unique visitor: a label given to a visitor who visits a certain site several times within a specific period.

-This list by no means covers all the affiliate marketing lingo out there, but it is an informative start.
-This will give any new affiliate marketer the basic knowledge they need to start out in affiliate marketing and let them understand what they are hearing and reading about when they stumble across and interesting blog or article on affiliate marketing.
+This list by no means covers all the affiliate marketing lingo out there, but it should give you the basic knowledge you need to understand what you’re hearing and reading about when you get started in the world of affiliate marketing.